mtrudel/rpi-breakout/README.md

 ## GPIO

-Six GPIOs is broken out, corresponding to BCM22-BCM27.
+Six GPIOs are broken out, corresponding to BCM22-BCM27.
 The pinout for each column is as follows (from top to bottom looking at the top of the board):

 * Pin 1: In-line resistor terminal (common with pin 4)
 * Pin 2: Ground